-In fairness to students who meet course deadlines, all unexcused late submissions will be penalised.
+In fairness to students who meet course deadlines, all unexcused late submissions will be penalized at a rate of 2% per day.
 Extensions for medical, religious, or compassionate reasons are willingly granted, but require advance approval from the tutor or lecturer.
-Please note that the tutor should always be your first point of contact for any issues concerning essay submission.

-In History 224, tutorial participation is a course requirement even though it does not carry weighting as coursework.
-Tutorial participation is a crucial opportunity to discuss issues raised by lectures and readings, and a key part of your preparation for Canvas Tests, essay writing, and the Exam.
-In other words, tutorials are an absolutely central component of the learning experience in this course.
-We expect regular attendance and enthusiastic participation.
+In History 224, tutorial participation is a course requirement even though it does not carry percentage weighting as coursework.
+Tutorial participation is a crucial opportunity to discuss issues raised by lectures and readings, and a key part of your preparation for online tests, essay writing, and the Exam.
+In other words, tutorials are an absolutely central component of the learning experience in this course and you are strongly encouraged to attend and participate regularly.

 Please note that tutorials with reading assignments begin in Week 2 of the semester.
-Your tutor will take attendance at the beginning of each tutorial, so if by some misfortune you arrive late, please ensure that you have been marked as present before leaving the tutorial.
-Except in case of illness or other excusable absence, we expect you to attend at least 7 tutorials.
-Failure to reach this minimum level of attendance may adversely affect your course grade.
+We take attendance at the beginning of each tutorial, so if by some misfortune you arrive late, please ensure that you have been marked as present before leaving the tutorial.
+Except in case of illness or other excusable absence, we expect students to attend at least 7 tutorials.
+Failure to reach this minimum level of attendance may adversely affect your overall course grade.